-More recently, however, the court of appeals held that the enforcement of a contract's notice requirements may depend on whether there was actual notice of delays for which damages are sought.
-Letters by the contractor referring to delays and the possible "domino-effect" of such delays present a factual question for a jury on the issue of notice.
-Further, the court noted that the owner may waive the benefit of the notice provisions of the contract by its conduct, including granting time extensions without request, not assessing liquidated damages, and acknowledging, in writing, the contractor's general complaints of problems and delays.
-Letters be a contractor's general complaints of problems and delays.
+More recently, however, the court of appeals held that the enforcement of a contract's notice requirements may depend on whether there was actual notice of delays for which damages are sought.133 Letters by the contractor referring to delays and the possible "domino-effect" of such delays present a factual question for a jury on the issue of notice.
+Further, the court noted that the owner may waive the benefit of the notice provisions of the contract by its conduct, including granting time extensions without request, not assessing liquidated damages, and acknowledging, in writing, the contractor's general complaints of problems and delays.134

-In contrast to the court in APAC-Georgia, the Eleventh Circuit Court of Appeals held that actual knowledge of the occurrence does not satisfy the notice requirement in a subcontract.126 The court reasoned that the subcontractor needed to give the contractor notice of the former's claim so that the contractor could include it in its claim to the owner.
+In contrast to the court in APAC-Georgia, the Eleventh Circuit Court of Appeals held that actual knowledge of the occurrence does not satisfy the notice requirement in a subcontract.135 The court reasoned that the subcontractor needed to give the contractor notice of the former's claim so that the contractor could include it in its claim to the owner.

-Since courts generally allow parties to freely enter into contracts of their choice, courts will enforce claim notice requirements contained in contracts.127 In Western Surety, there was no dispute that the sureties for a highway contractor did not follow the claim notice requirements set forth in the contract with the Department
+Since courts generally allow parties to freely enter into contracts of their choice, courts will enforce claim notice requirements contained in contracts.136 In Western Surety, there was no dispute that the sureties for a highway contractor did not follow the claim notice requirements set forth in the contract with the Department of Transportation (DOT).137 Instead, the sureties argued that they should be able to recover on their claims for damages because (i) the DOT waived strict compliance with the notice requirement; (ii) the

-^{123.} See also Dan-D, Inc. v.
+^{132.} See also Dan-D, Inc. v.
 Burnsed Enters., 372 S.E.2d 303 (Ga.
 Ct.
 App.
 1988).

-^{124.} APAC-Georgia, Inc. v.
+^{133.} APAC-Georgia, Inc. v.
 Dep't of Transp., 472 S.E.2d 97 (Ga.
 Ct.
 App.
 1996) (a contractor on a DOT project sought damages for delays allegedly caused by DOT acts or omissions; the contractor argued the DOT had actual notice of the delays).

-^{125.} APAC-Georgia, Inc. v.
+^{134.} APAC-Georgia, Inc. v.
 Dep't of Transp., 472 S.E.2d 97 (Ga.
 Ct.
 App.
 1996).
 In Mitchell & Assocs. v.
 Glob.
 Sys.
 Integration, 844 S.E.2d 551, 552 (Ga.
 Ct.
 App.
 2020), the Georgia Court of Appeals held that when a contractor failed to comply with a contract's ten-day notice provision, it lost its contractual right to a refund of monies previously paid for unsatisfactory work.
 Id. (quoting Forsyth Cnty. v.
 Waterscape Servs., 694 S.E.2d 102 (Ga.
 Ct.
 App.
 2010)) ("a party to a contract may waive a contractual provision [that otherwise exists] for his or her benefit").

-^{126.} Associated Mech.
+^{135.} Associated Mech.
 Contractors, Inc. v.
 Martin K. Eby Constr.
 Co., 271 F.3d 1309 (11th Cir.
 2001).

-^{127.} Western Sur.
+^{136.} Western Sur.
 Co. v.
 Dep't of Transp., 757 S.E.2d 272, 275 (Ga.
 Ct.
 App.
 2014).